bykhov/gamma-simulator/README.md

 ![logo](./fig/logo.png)
 # Gamma_simulator
-This is a gamma pulse simulator jointly developed by [Shamoon College of Engineering(SCE)](https://en.sce.ac.il/) in Israel and [Shanghai Advanced Research Institute](http://www.sari.cas.cn/),CAS in China.Here we will give a brief introduction to our software, including the what and why.
+This is a gamma pulse simulator jointly developed by [Shamoon College of Engineering(SCE)](https://en.sce.ac.il/) in Israel and [Shanghai Advanced Research Institute](http://www.sari.cas.cn/), CAS in China.
+Here, we provide a brief introduction to our software, including the what and why.
 For more specific implementation steps of the software, please refer to [Developers](Developers.md) or our [paper]().
 Of course,**if you are a pure user, please jump directly to [Use](#use) to see how to use it**.

 ## Contents